lukecarroll15/CSCI3100-Project/docs/README.md

 - `process/DECISION_LOG.md` - architecture and design decisions
 - `process/MEETING_MINUTES_TEMPLATE.md` - meeting minutes template
 - `process/` - meeting minutes, evidence, and links

+If you are looking for how Dashboard, Calendar, Files, and Canvas behavior is verified, start with `TESTING.md` and `USER_MANUAL.md`.